 MEET THE WESTERN LOWLAND GORILLAS

-Over the course of a few days, we will be immersed in the rich world of these unique gorillas, their personalities, dynamics and interplays.
+Over the course of a few days, you will be immersed in the rich world of these unique gorillas, their personalities, dynamics and interplays.
 Leaving us with a once-in-a-lifetime bond with nature.

 You can expect a very rare and special form of wildlife interaction.
-There are several habituated gorilla families in the area we are visiting, which means they are used to people and we can get really close to them without disturbing their normal behaviour.
+There are several habituated gorilla families in the area you will be visiting, which means they are used to people and you can get really close to them without disturbing their normal behaviour.

-Added to this we will be able to learn detailed background information and details about the groups and individuals we see from the dedicated researchers who spend their time conserving these remarkable creatures.
-We will meet the researchers on the first night in camp, in preparation for the first of our Gorilla Treks.
+You will be able to learn detailed background information and details about the groups and individuals you see from the dedicated researchers who spend their time conserving these remarkable creatures.
+You will meet the researchers on the first night in camp, in preparation for the first of your Gorilla Treks.

 Western lowland gorillas are classed as Critically Endangered by the IUCN due to the complex risks they face.
 For those who have previously encountered mountain gorillas in Rwanda or Uganda; there are several key differences between the two species.

 Western lowland gorillas are found in low-lying tropical forests and are slightly smaller than their mountain cousins and lack the very thick fur of mountain gorillas (contributing to the perceived size difference).
-Most significantly, western lowland gorillas tend to rest in cover during the midday siesta in contrast to mountain gorillas, which rest in open clearings.
-So, to avoid noise disturbance, we observe them when they are feeding and active – making for the most unbelievable sightings.
+Most significantly, western lowland gorillas tend to rest in cover during the midday siesta in contrast to mountain gorillas, who rest in open clearings.
+So, to avoid noise disturbance, you will observe them when they are feeding and active – making for the most unbelievable sightings.